Long-Term Care

 Long-term care may be your costliest health care expense in retirement.

-A private nursing home room’s cost increased 66% and assisted living facility costs increased 87.5% in the same time.
+The cost of a private nursing home room has risen by 66%, and assisted living facility expenses have increased by 87.5% during the same period.

 The company’s annual Cost of Care Survey uses data drawn from thousands of interviews with nursing homes, adult day cares, home care providers and assisted living facilities across the United States.